-The University of North Carolina have utilized information from CFS to support internal analyses, assist in strategic planning and to provide relevant employment related information to the UNC Board of Governors (UNC BOG).
-The information is being utilized by the UNC BOG in its program review process.
-The UNC web-based electronic dashboard contains a variety of enrollment and graduation statistics including a link to the employment and wage outcomes available through the NC TOWER web portal.
+The University of North Carolina has utilized information through CFS to support internal analyses, assist in strategic planning and provide employment related information to the UNC Board of Governors in its program review process.
+The UNC web-based electronic dashboard contains a variety of enrollment and graduation statistics including a link to the employment and wage outcomes in the NC TOWER web portal.